jundalisay/spblist/content/en/social/supersociology/allah.md

 - Adam Smith wrote about economic laws

-These 2 factors of Allah and Law allowed them to win against their enemies, even during the crusades of the 13th century.
+These 2 factors of Allah and Law allowed the Arabs to win against their enemies, even during the crusades of the 13th century.

 {{< img src="/photos/medieval/mosque.jpg" alt="Mosque" cap="The Persian-Arab empire produced a lot of great things" >}}